Featured

 Maturity Stage

-Saturation and decline Stage
+Saturation and Decline Stage

 When sales begin to decline and continue to fall, a product has reached the decline phase of its product life cycle.
 Changes in customer preferences, technological advancements, and substitutes that satisfy the same need can contribute to a fall in product demand during the decline phase.